The CHP Administration team is based at the CHP campus in Great Barrington.

 444 Stockbridge Road, Great Barrington, MA 01230

-Michelle Derr Director of South Berkshire WIC & Family Services, ext.
-1200
+Michelle Derr Director of South Berkshire WIC & Family Services

 Christopher Phillips, President

 Chris is a marketing and communications consultant specializing in health care, and he resides in Pittsfield.
 He earned his bachelor’s degree in journalism from the University of Oregon.

 Brian is a Williamstown resident and vice president of group benefits at MountainOne.
 He earned his MBA at UMass-Lowell and his bachelor’s degree from the University of Connecticut.